dhwanish-3/OS-Lab-Notes/Stage 15/Resource Manager Module.md

 - However, the process may find the resource locked again when it tries to acquire the resource when it resumes execution
 - Reason
     - When a resource is released, all processes waiting for the resource are woken up by the OS.
-    Only the one tha get scheduled first will be able to lock the resource successfully
+    Only the one that get scheduled first will be able to lock the resource successfully
     - other processes will have to wait for the resource repeatedly.